 Let’s consider the search query “latest black plaid sweater dress.”

-Here the product attributes or features are latest, black, plaid, and sweater dress.
-The output of NER may be “latest black_color plaid_pattern sweater_dress_category_type”; where color, pattern, and category_type are the predefined categories, and black, plaid, and sweater dress are their values, as shown in the diagram below.
+Here the product attributes, or features are the latest, black, plaid, and sweater dress.
+The output of NER may be “latest black_color plaid_pattern sweater_dress_category_type,”; where color, pattern, and category_type are the predefined categories, and black, plaid, and sweater dress are their values, as shown in the diagram below.

-In this process, NER algorithm extracted the entities black, plaid, and sweater dress and put them into their respective categories.
+In this process, the NER algorithm extracted the entities’ black, plaid, and sweater dress and put them into their respective categories.

 For example, in the query “Calvin Klein shoes,” the NER model may identify “Calvin Klein” as a brand name and “shoes” as a product type.

 Similarly, in the query “brown shoe polish,” shoe polish should be extracted as one compound entity, which is the product type here.
 If the entity isn’t recognized as a compound token, results may contain shoes, nail polish, or anything that matches the individual keyword.

 Entity extraction plays a key role in identifying the phrases and avoiding possible irrelevant results for the end shopper.